leonardomoraisf/lubusStore/README.md

 ### Prerequisites

 To run this project in the development mode, you'll need to have a basic environment to run a PHP website, that can be found [here](https://www.apachefriends.org/pt_br/index.html).
+And you need composer installed, that can be found [here](https://getcomposer.org/).

 Also, you'll need to the server running locally on your machine with the mock data.